Professor Shudong Wang

 |URL for Business Card:||http://people.unisa.edu.au/Shudong.Wang|

 Professor Shudong Wang’s research focuses on drug discovery in several therapeutic areas, especially cancer.
-She is particularly interested in forging multidisciplinary approaches for drug discovery translational research in an academic environment.
+She is particularly interested in forging multidisciplinary approaches for drug discovery translational research.

 After received her Ph.D. in 1998 Shudong spent seven years in a British pharmaceutical company (Cyclacel Inc., NASDAQGM:CYCC).
 As head of Chemistry and programme manager (2000-2005) she helped to establish medicinal chemistry and drug discovery capability of the company.
 She played a leading role in several projects that reached preclinical and clinical stages.